FlemmeFacile/khanty_audio/pipeline.md

 ## Team Members

-Our group from the Khanty project (3 people):
+Our group is the same, from the Khanty project (3 people):

 - Lena
 - Anna